Sai-krishna-33/smart_gym_diet_planner/README.md

-### smart_gym_diet_planner

-Since you have the final `app.py` ready, the next step is to package it professionally for GitHub.
-A high-quality README makes your project stand out to recruiters and collaborators.

-Here is the complete **README.md** content tailored specifically to your **Smart Gym Diet Planner**.

----

 # 🚀 Smart Gym Diet Planner

 An AI-powered web application that helps fitness enthusiasts plan their nutrition using BMR calculations and real-time Image Recognition to analyze food intake.